Call Today! 888-234-8376

 - Did you have surgery to manage your pulmonary embolism?

-- How long were you hospitalised for treatment?
+- How long were you hospitalized for treatment?

 - Was there any permanent damage done to your lung tissue?